Batch ETL vs Streaming ETL: The Only Guide You Need

 Typical ETL process

-First, extract the data from various sources.
+1. Extract the information from various sources.
 It can be flat files like CSV or Excel.
 Or from relational databases like Oracle or SQL Server.
-And it can also be third-party sources like SalesForce or HubSpot.
+And it can also be third-party sources like Salesforce or HubSpot.

 • Processing of monthly sales data into a data warehouse.

 • Gathering daily fingerprint scans with date and time from a biometrics machine.
-This is useful for employee time and attendance.
+This approach is helpful for employee time and attendance.

 • Combining client profiles for two merging companies.

-But ETL can also be real-time or streaming ETL.
-This is perfect for data that needs to be processed immediately.
+ETL can also be batch or streaming.
+This method is perfect for information that needs to be processed immediately.

 The following section describes further how a batch ETL works.